davidrhoden/thestacks/pages/about.md

 Current bio:
 -----

 The Stacks are a rock and roll band from New Orleans, Louisiana.
-The band set out to perform Chuck Berry and Bo Diddley-related music, but they also absorbed a lot of more modern stuff from the atmosphere, such as Clarence Carter, or Blue Oyster Cult.
+The band set out to perform Chuck Berry and Bo Diddley-related music, but they also absorbed a lot of more modern stuff from the atmosphere, such as the performance style of Clarence Carter, or the comedy of Blue Oyster Cult.

-The current line up is guitar player Dave Rhoden, Andrew Donaldson (of Athens, GA's [Mercyland](https://mercyland-athens.bandcamp.com/album/we-never-lost-a-single-game), and formerly of several zydeco outfits) on bass, and Steve Walkup (of more bands than I can count) plays the drums.
+The current line up is guitar player [Dave Rhoden](https://davidrhoden.com), Andrew Donaldson (of Athens, GA's [Mercyland](https://mercyland-athens.bandcamp.com/album/we-never-lost-a-single-game), and formerly of several zydeco outfits) on bass, and Steve Walkup (of more bands than I can count) plays the drums.

 The Stacks are on Bandcamp at [https://thestacksnola.bandcamp.com/](https://thestacksnola.bandcamp.com/).